 WARNING!
-Be sure that sufficient air is circulating across the processor's passive heatsink.
-Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
-It is recommended that you install an auxiliary fan.
+Be sure that sufficient air is circulating across the processor's passive heatsink because the processor could overheat, which could damage both the processor and the motherboard.
+You may install an auxiliary fan, if necessary.

 You should check to see that you have the following 9 items.

-(NOTE: The pictures in the following pages will have the same item numbers next to them for your reference.
-The design and color of your items may be slightly different.)
+NOTE: The pictures in the following pages will have the same item numbers next to them for your reference.
+The design and color of your items may be slightly different.